Skip to content

 Sergei Alimov (1938-2019) “Gooseberries,” 1985

-Classes meet once a week from 10:00 am to noon CDT for four weeks starting Saturday, July 11, 2026 and ending on August 1, 2026.
+Classes meet online via Zoom once a week from 10:00 am to noon CDT for four weeks starting Saturday, July 18, 2026 and ending on August 8, 2026.
+(Please note the change from the previous start-date of July 11.)
 For the full course description and reading list, click here.
-Summer classes will be posted on the Newberry’s website in late May.
-Click here for more information on registering for classes at the Newberry.
-I will post more details as they become available.